mynkv/Samsung-PD-/README.md

  <details>
  <summary>Working with iverilog and gtkwave</summary>

 Inside the folder verilog_files in the directory "sky130RTLDesignANDSynthesisWorkshop" we have all the verilog design files as well as testbenches.
 To lload these files into the iverilog, first change directory to verilog_files and to load files use command : **iverilog design.v tb_xyz.v**.
-Below image shows the all the files inside verilog_files, verilog_model.
+Below image shows the all the files inside verilog_files, verilog_model.<br>
 <img width="1085" alt="[icc2_shell" src="https://github.com/mynkv/Samsung-PD-/blob/3e0dc7fffa135b027e14a3d91350622731803ce3/files%20under%20diff%20directories.PNG">

 After **iverilog design.v tb_xyz.v** command a.out executable file is created which is used to dump the output into the vcd file.
 Now execute a.out by command : **./a.out**, after this a vcd file is created.
 Open the vcd file in gtkwave by using the following command : gtkwave **name.vcd**.
-Below image shows the execution for good_mux design file and its testbench.
+Below image shows the execution for good_mux design file and its testbench.<br>

 <img width="1085" alt="[icc2_shell" src="https://github.com/mynkv/Samsung-PD-/blob/f41ffd6297d24485a22ffe519de2e79ea50f5915/verilog.PNG">

-Gtkwave output for the good_mux vcd file is shown below.
+Gtkwave output for the good_mux vcd file is shown below.<br>

 <img width="1085" alt="[icc2_shell" src="https://github.com/mynkv/Samsung-PD-/blob/f41ffd6297d24485a22ffe519de2e79ea50f5915/gtkwave.PNG">